fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/zh/part3c.md

 ### Other operations

-Let''s add some missing functionality to our application, including deleting and updating an individual note.
+Let's add some missing functionality to our application, including deleting and updating an individual note.

 The easiest way to delete a note from the database is with the [findByIdAndRemove](https://mongoosejs.com/docs/api/model.html#model_Model-findByIdAndRemove) method: